top of page

 Yes!
 Medicare Advantage plans are offered by private companies who are approved by Medicare.
 They are paid by the federal government to manage your benefits.
 You're still required to pay your Medicare Part B premium, but with a $0 premium Medicare Advantage plan there won't be anything in addition to that.

+Medicare Advantage plans were created as an alternative to Medicare Supplements.
 They have become increasingly popular because of their VALUE through All-In-One coverage.
 Approximately 40% of Medicare beneficiaries in the St. Louis metro area are enrolled in a Medicare Advantage plan.

 bottom of page